VaishnaviNarasimhaiahSathish/Fridge_to_Recipe_Assistant/ai_tool_usage.md

 The adjudication step made the evaluation more reliable by reducing missing ground truth labels while still keeping guessed VLM predictions as model errors.

-## Entry #8 - Ingredient Normalization and Quantitative Evaluation
+## 8 - Ingredient Normalization and Quantitative Evaluation

 **Date:** 2026-05-26